Applies To:Show Versions

 - If the request does not match any wide IPs managed by the 3-DNS Controller, the system forwards the request to the DNS server for resolution.

 Planning issues for the load balancing configuration

-The final phase of installing a 3-DNS is setting up the load balancing configuration.
+The final phase of installing a 3-DNS Controller is setting up the load balancing configuration.
 Load balancing configurations are based on pools of virtual servers in a wide IP.
-When the 3-DNS receives a connection request, it uses a load balancing mode to determine which virtual server in a given pool should receive the connection.
-The virtual servers in the pool can be the virtual servers managed by a BIG-IP, virtual servers managed by an EDGE-FX Cache, virtual servers managed by a generic host server, or they can be individual host servers themselves.
-Note that the 3-DNS continuously verifies which virtual servers in the pool are currently available to accept load balanced connections.
+When the 3-DNS Controller receives a connection request, it uses a load balancing mode to determine which virtual server in a given pool should receive the connection.
+The virtual servers in the pool can be the virtual servers managed by a BIG-IP system, virtual servers managed by an EDGE-FX Cache, virtual servers managed by a generic host server, or they can be individual host servers themselves.
+Note that the 3-DNS Controller continuously verifies which virtual servers in the pool are currently available to accept load balanced connections.

 Simple configurations typically use a single pool of virtual servers and a load balancing mode that does not require significant additional configuration steps, such as Round Robin or Hops.
 More advanced load balancing configurations can use multiple wide IPs, multiple pools, customized load balancing modes, and other advanced traffic control features, such as topology load balancing and production rules.